-Marble is considered softer and more porous than granite—if you’re not mindful, marble countertops can etch (scratch) and take on oil and liquid stains.
-Nowadays, there are sealers and stain removers that work well and while not indestructible, the beauty of marble countertops can remain beautiful and like new when cared for properly.
+Marble is known for its beauty.
+Because marble is softer and more porous than granite, marble countertops are susceptible to etching (scratches) and liquid stains.
+However, there are sealers and stain removers that work well and while not indestructible, the beauty of marble countertops can remain beautiful and like new when cared for properly.

 How much maintenance is involved for marble countertops?

-You might be surprised to discover that natural marble really doesn’t need the extraordinary or time-consuming care you might have expected.
-In fact, caring for your marble is a breeze if you know what—and what not—to do.
+Contrary to popular belief, you’ll be surprised to discover that marble countertops don’t need the extraordinary or time-consuming care you might have expected.
+In reality, caring for your marble is a breeze if you know what—and what not—to do.

 Immediately after installation, have a professional apply a protective sealer which will help repel spills and buy you some time to clean up messes.
 Sealers should be reapplied once per year for marble countertops.

-Because marble is mostly made of calcium carbonate, the natural material is very sensitive to acidic products.
-For this reason, it’s best to use a mild, neutral pH detergent or stone soap when cleaning your marble countertops.
-Make sure to rinse the surface with clean, clear water, and dry it after you’ve finished cleaning.
+Because of marble’s natural makeup and sensitivity to acidic products, you will need to choose the right cleaners to keep your marble countertops looking their best.
+It’s best to use a mild, neutral pH detergent or stone soap when cleaning your marble countertops.
 Do not use acidic cleaners like vinegar or lemon juice, abrasive cleaners, alkaline cleaners not made for stone.